Juan Nazarit

-Juan Esteban Mina Nazarit (born 27 March 2003) is a Colombian footballer who currently plays as a forward for Serbian side Metalac, on loan from Portuguese side Estoril Praia.
+Juan Esteban Mina Nazarit (born 27 March 2003) is a Colombian footballer who plays as a forward for Portuguese Liga 3 club 1º Dezembro.

 Club career

 Born in Santander de Quilichao in the Cauca Department of Colombia, Mina played for amateur side Síntesis Talento y Vida in his youth.
 He moved to Portugal in 2021, joining Lusitânia in the Liga Meo Azores, the fifth division of Portuguese football.
 In January of the following year, he signed for Primeira Liga side Estoril Praia, being assigned to their under-23 squad.

 Later in 2022, he returned to Colombia, joining Patriotas Boyacá on a season-long loan deal.
 He played twice in the Copa Colombia, and was named on the bench once for a Categoría Primera A match against América de Cali, though he did not feature.
 By the end of the year, he had returned to Portugal, re-joining Lusitânia on a short-term loan deal.

 In January 2023, he was strongly linked with a move to Académica, even training with the team, but this deal eventually fell through.
 Ahead of the start of the 2023–24 season, he joined Serbian First League side Metalac on a season-long loan deal.